Discount Offer Variable Home Loan OO P&I ($700k+)

 - Repayments may decrease if RBA cuts rates

 - Repayments may increase if RBA raises rates

 Loan term range

 ACT, NSW, NT, QLD, SA, TAS, VIC, WA

 Minimum SMSF Amount

 Compare and review home loans with similar features

 Since 2007, UBank has been providing Australians with a wide range of banking products, including home loans and savings and transaction accounts.
-UBank makes applying for a home loan fast and simple with 24 hour a day customer support.
-UBank is an online-only lender which is backed by NAB.
+UBank makes applying for a home loan fast and simple with 24 hour customer support.
+UBank is an online-only lender that is backed by NAB.